 - Wednesday, March 8, 12-1 p.m.

 Join us to learn about research in the areas of diet and nutrition, exercise, cognitive activity and social engagement, and how to incorporate these tips into a plan for healthy aging.

 A new diagnosis can come with a lot of questions.
 Get answers in this session.

 In the middle stages of Alzheimer's, hands-on caregiving begins in earnest.
 We'll discuss strategies to provide safe, effective and comfortable care for your loved one.

 Learn what to expect and strategies for coping with the final stages of Alzheimer's.

 It's never too early to put important financial plans in place.
 Join us to learn how.

 Understanding Alzheimer's and Dementia

-Join us to learn about the impact of Alzheimer’s, the difference between Alzheimer's and dementia, disease stages and risk factors, current research and treatments, and available resources.
+Join us to learn the difference between Alzheimer's and dementia, stages and risk factors of Alzheimer's, current treatments, and available resources.